 Financial Funding Resource Has funding been leveraged for hazard mitigation?
 If so, how?
 Can this resource be leveraged for future mitigation projects?

-Capital Improvement Project Yes.
-CIP funds are regularly budgeted for design and construction of The City of Lake Forest has leveraged funding Funding improvements such as Citywide traffic signal management. for hazard mitigation through various sources.
+Capital Improvement Project Funding Yes.
 CIP funds are regularly budgeted for design and construction of improvements such as Citywide traffic signal management.
+Yes.
 Future CIP funds will be budgeted and utilized on an annual basis.
 Authority to levy taxes for specific purposes Yes.
 In accordance with Prop 218.
-In accordance with Prop 218, the City has the authority to levy taxes for specific purposes.
-Specific purposes The City applied for and received funding from FEMA's Hazard Mitigation Grant Program to fund the development of this plan.
-This resource can be leveraged for future mitigation projects.
-FEMA Hazard Mitigation The City applied for and received funding from FEMA's Hazard Mitigation To expand and improve the City's financial Grant Program Grant Program to fund the development of this plan. capabilities for mitigation, the City could explore additional grant opportunities, such as the Building Resilient Infrastructure and Communities (BRIC) program and the Flood Mitigation Assistance (FMA) program, both administered by FEMA.
-Pursuing partnerships with private sector entities and nonprofits could also open up new funding streams for mitigation projects.
-For example, collaborating with a local business on a flood control project that benefits both the City and the business, or working with a community foundation to establish a mitigation grant program for local Other fees such as M2, gas Yes, property tax revenue from the General Plan. organizations.
-Other fees such as M2, gas tax, city sales tax, tax, city sales tax, etc. r so, property tax revenue mem the constant tam etc., are utilized annually for funding.
+Yes.
+FEMA Hazard Mitigation Grant Program The City applied for and received funding from FEMA's Hazard Mitigation Grant Program to fund the development of this plan.
+Yes.
+Other fees such as M2, gas tax, city sales tax, etc. Yes, property tax revenue from the General Plan.
+Yes.
+Funding is utilized annually.
+Developer Fees Yes.
 Some new development projects require a development agreement wherein public improvements are paid for by developers.
 These public improvements may include roadway and traffic control infrastructure, proposed as a component of a project and paid for by the developer.
 For example, the Opportunities Study was a comprehensive planning process that the City of Lake Forest undertook to rezone nearly 838 acres of land zoned for business and industrial use on 5 properties.
 The zoning changes allowed for a new plan with residential uses and public improvements and facilities such as a sports park and community / civic center which were paid for by the developers.
+Yes.
 A development agreement is required for any General Plan Amendment.
 Development agreements are intended to strengthen the public planning process, to encourage private participation in comprehensive planning and to reduce the economic costs of development by providing earlier vesting than otherwise available under California law.
-Developer Fees Yes.
-Some new development projects require a development agreement wherein public improvements are paid for by developers.
-These public improvements may include roadway and traffic control infrastructure, proposed as a component of a project and paid for by the developer.
-For example, the Opportunities Study was a comprehensive planning process that the City of Lake Forest undertook to rezone nearly 838 acres of land zoned for business and industrial use on 5 properties.
-The zoning changes allowed for a new plan with residential uses and public improvements and facilities such as a sports park and community / civic center which were paid for by the developers.
-To expand the use of developer fees for hazard mitigation, the City could consider updating its development agreement requirements to specifically address mitigation needs.
-This could involve requiring developers to contribute funds to a mitigation project or program as part of their agreement or mandating that certain mitigation measures be incorporated into the design and construction of new developments.
-For example, the City could require that all new developments in flood-prone areas be built with elevated foundations or that developers install green infrastructure to manage stormwater runoff.